nischithmk/CRUD-operations/README.md

 * user can perform CRUD operation

-* A simple book shop wher you can perform CRUD operation
+* A simple book shop where you can perform CRUD operation